 Bror Boije

-As an opponent of decoration and a supporter of usefulness, Boije's designs are about elucidating rather than accentuating.
-The result is functional, yet simultaneously elegant.
-Boije comes from the generation who were educated during the Red years, the era of 68, when we spoke of "us" and not "I".
-Similar to many of his generation his guiding light has been the Bauhaus school.
+As an opponent of decoration and a supporter of usefulness, Boije’s designs are about elucidating rather than accentuating.
+The result is functional, yet elegant.
+Boije comes from the generation edu¬cated during the Red years, the era of 68, when one spoke of “us” and not “I”.
+Similar to many of his generation his guiding star has been the Bauhaus school.

 Bror Boije was born in 1942 in Gothenburg.
-During the early sixties he worked at Volvo's design department.
-He soon worked as both a furniture designer and an interior decorator for the H&M shops amongst others and Sweden's National Bank.
-More recently he has received a lot of attention for his catamaran-like house.
-Since 1970 he has received very many prizes and accolades.
+During the early sixties he worked at Volvo’s design department.
+He then worked as both a furniture designer and an interior decorator for the H&M shops and Sweden’s National Bank.
+More recently he’s received a lot of attention for his catamaran-like house.
+Since 1970 he’s received many prizes and accolades.